Van Cortlandt House: Revolutionary War

-The Van Cortlandt family land served as a neutral ground during the American Revolutionary War and was used by both the Loyalists and the Patriots.
+The Van Cortlandt family land was part of the "Neutral Ground" during the American Revolutionary War and was used by both the Loyalists and the Patriots.
 On May 30, 1775, the New York Provincial Congress placed James Van Cortlandt on a committee to create a report on whether it was feasible to build a fort near his family's house.
 Although James was described as not having been "a very active loyalist", he was not fully committed to the Patriots' cause either, and the Van Cortlandts wished to stay neutral.
 Augustus Van Cortlandt hid city records under Vault Hill to protect them during the war, turning them over to the new American government afterward.
 Some members of the Van Cortlandt family continued to reside at the mansion during most of the war.

 The grounds were used by Patriot militia leaders Comte de Rochambeau, Marquis de Lafayette, and George Washington.
 The house itself was Washington's headquarters after his troops were defeated in the 1776 Battle of Long Island, and Washington stayed at the house prior to the Battle of White Plains.
 After Washington's troops were defeated in the Battle of White Plains, British General William Howe made the house his headquarters on November 13, 1776, placing it behind British-held ground.
 Hessian troops had pillaged the mansion before Howe's arrival, and various documents were as such scattered.
 Royal Navy admiral Robert Digby occasionally invited the future British King William IV to the mansion during the war, and Digby gifted Augustus Van Cortlandt a pair of wooden bird sculptures that had been taken from a Spanish privateer.
 American troops unsuccessfully tried to retake the house in 1777.
 A British captain surnamed Rowe was severely wounded in a battle nearby in 1780, and he died in the house just after his fiancée arrived, giving rise to rumors that Rowe's ghost haunted the house.

 James Van Cortlandt moved away during the war because of his poor health, and he died in 1781.
 Because James had no children, his younger brother, New York City Clerk Augustus Van Cortlandt, took over the property.
 Washington returned to the house in 1781 to strategize with Rochambeau while their troops waited outside on what is now the Parade Ground and Vault Hill.
 Although Washington had wanted to scout British forts in Upper Manhattan, his troops instead headed south to Virginia, defeating the British in the siege of Yorktown.
 Washington lit campfires outside the house to deceive the British into thinking that his troops were still on the grounds.
 Washington used the house one final time in 1783 after the Treaty of Paris.
 The British had just withdrawn their troops from Manhattan, and Washington and George Clinton were getting ready to enter the island, stopping over at the house before doing so.